 The BIOFIN methodology started in Guatemala, in October 2014.
-By 2016, BIOFIN reached the implementation phase, which was centered on the endorsed results obtained and reviewed on Phase 1.
-This review was completed in agreement with the Project Steering Committee which is composed by the participating institutions: The Ministry of Environment and Naturals Resources - MARN-, the Ministry of Public Finances -MINFIN-, the National Council of Protected Areas -CONAP-, and the Secretariat of Planning and Programming of the Presidency -SEGEPLAN-.
+By 2016, BIOFIN reached the implementation phase, which was focused on the Phase 1 results.
+These documents were reviewed and endorsed by the Project Steering Committee, composed by the following institutions: Ministry of Environment and Naturals Resources - MARN-, Ministry of Public Finances -MINFIN-, National Council of Protected Areas -CONAP-, and Secretariat of Planning and Programming of the Presidency -SEGEPLAN-.

-In addition, the process has involved the participation of several Private Sector Institutions.
-This has led to the construction of an enabling environment for the mobilization of financial resources for biodiversity.
-The implementation is affectively promoting activities such as the accompaniment in the Open Budget and multi-year Budget process, that has been led by the Ministry of Finance.
-Similarly, BIOFIN will contribute to the alignment of Climate Change and Biodiversity, especially in the process of analyzing public and private expenditure and the costing of the National Climate Change Plan in relation to the acquired commitments in the country as a result of the Convention on Climate Change.
+During this process, Private Sector Institutions have also been involved.
+This has led to the construction of an enabling environment to mobilize financial resources for biodiversity.
+The implementation process has effectively promoted activities such as the Open Budget and multi-year Budget process, under the leadership of the Ministry of Finance.
+Similarly, BIOFIN will contribute to align Climate Change and Biodiversity, especially, within the analysis process related to public and private expenditure and costing of the National Climate Change Plan implementation.
+This actions will be developed under the framework of the commitments acquired by the country during the Convention on Climate Change.

 Prioritized Finance Solutions

 Creating incidence in the budgetary allocation of government institutions such as CONAP, MARN and INAB, with support of MINFIN authorities, in the Multi-Year Budget Process for the period 2018-2022.